TortoiseLeaf/MauiScreenTime/onboarding.md

 Protections are in place for these branches so that builds must succeed before merging, you can see the [github workflow yaml](https://github.com/TortoiseLeaf/MauiScreenTime/blob/dev/.github/workflows/dotnet.yml) to have a look if you're interested.
 As tests are added to the project they will also run automatically as part of this process when you create a PR, and will need to pass before you can merge.

 PRs will require a review from at least 1 other person, once they're approved you can merge and delete your feature branch.

+### DoD

+At the moment the Definiton of Done for jira tickets is if the Pull Request is reviewed and accepted, and the branch check builds successfully.
+When these conditions are satisfied, close the ticket